-In my opinion, whenever there is a mystery to be solved, it should be done in a way that we look back and see that the answer was there all along.
-Reveal something that was never hinted at just for shock value is not that good writing.
+In my opinion, whenever there is a mystery to be solved, it should be presented in a way that we look back and see that the answer was there all along.
+Revealing something that has never been hinted at just for shock value is not that good writing.
 I like to reassess the story and realise that everything makes perfect sense since the beginning.
 Things shouldn’t happen out of nowhere.
 It’s fantastic when I only manage to put the pieces of the puzzle together at the very end.
-However, I prefer not being surprised and figuring out the mystery beforehand to not being able to understand the reason behind a revelation.
+However, I prefer not being surprised and figuring out the mystery beforehand than not being able to understand the reason behind a revelation.

 I see nothing wrong with characters not being likeable.
-Their actions just have to make sense within the story and their personalities be believable.
+Their actions just have to make sense within the story and their personalities to be believable.
 There are plenty of people in real life who are unlikeable.
-So, it makes sense to me that authors chose to portray that.
+So, it makes sense to me for authors to choose to portray that.
 As long as they feel fleshed out and plausible within the context of the story, such characters don’t prevent me from liking a book.
 If I mention in a review that a character is unlikeable, it’s not a criticism.
 It’s just a consideration.

-For example, while reading Os Memoráveis by the Portuguese author Lídia Jorge, I became extremely annoyed by the constant moaning by the characters being interviewed.
-For me, that didn’t make sense in the context of what I perceived was one of the purposes of the story.
+For example, while reading Os Memoráveis by the Portuguese author Lídia Jorge, I became extremely annoyed at the constant moaning by the characters being interviewed.
+For me, that didn’t make sense in the context of what I perceived to be one of the purposes of the story.

 Characters being racist, xenophobic or sexist